-You can also use stamps to create designs on the kraft paper.
+You can also use stamps to create designs on kraft paper.
 I used this crab stamp from this set.

-Note: This was a seafood dinner and therefore the black and red colors work for my theme.
+Note: This was a seafood dinner, and therefore, the black and red colors work for my theme.
 You will want to consider your theme before purchasing your supplies.

 What size is your table?

 To begin your project, you need to determine the size of your table.

 I always cut the kraft paper approx. 12 inches longer than the table length, allowing a 6-inch drop on each end.
 If a guest will be seated at the end of the table, shorten the drop to about 3 inches on each end.

 For this project, my outdoor tables are almost exactly the width of the kraft paper roll which is very convenient.

 Next, decide on your theme and begin to determine what you want your tablecloth to look like.